danielsegan/policy-BlockDefenderExt/README.md

 https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/extensions-rmpolicy-howto-ps

-To deploy this policy, use the included deploy.ps1.
+To deploy this policy, run the 3 commands the included deploy.ps1.
+Make sure to edit the deploy.ps1